 After 40 minutes, the chicken should be a golden brown, but if not, you can crisp it under the broiler for a couple minutes.
 Just don’t walk away while the broiler is on, or the chicken may burn!
 Test the chicken to make sure it is cooked through.
 Stick a fork in the side.
 If the juices run clear, it’s done.

-Plate, and enjoy this easy-to-make five spice chicken dinner!
+Plate, and enjoy this easy-to-make five spice chicken dinner with steamed rice!

 Oven-Baked Five Spice Chicken